 Whether you have a website or you are looking to build one – its important to avoid certain common errors and mistakes that can harm your website and its usability.
-Below I discuss a few common errors that, if addressed can dramatically improve your website’s usability and your website visitor’s experience.
+Here are a few common errors that if addressed, can dramatically improve your website’s usability and your visitor’s experience.

 As simple as this error is, it can dramatically reduce your website’s credibility.
 Whether you are a volunteer or career agency – you are a professional fire department.
 The content on your website should reflect this.
 Spelling and grammatical errors are simple to fix and can do wonders for the appearance of your website.

 Have you ever visited a website and see the tiny “broken link” icon or clicked a link that either went nowhere or to a “404” page?
 You know how frustrating that is, so don’t let it happen to your website.
 Using a broken link checker website or broken link plugin within WordPress can help you manage and quickly fix those broken links.

 You may not have changed any pages on your site, but if you link to an external site and that site changes something – boom, now you have a broken link.
 Website Care Plans from Code3 Creative include checking for and fixing broken links.